RoadrunnerWMC/libimagequant-python/README.md

 License
 -------

 Licensed under the GNU GPL v3.
-See the `LICENSE` file in the `bindings` directory for the full license text.
+See the `LICENSE` file for the full license text.